hazelcast/hazelcast-reference-manual/src/ReliableTopic.md

 }
 ```

 You can configure the Reliable `ITopic` using its Ringbuffer.
-If there is a Reliable Topic with the name `Foo`, then you can configure this topic
+If a Reliable Topic has the name `Foo`, then you can configure this topic
 by adding a `ReliableTopicConfig` for a Ringbuffer with the name `Foo`.
 By default, a Ringbuffer does not have any TTL (time to live) and
 it has a limited capacity; you may want to change that configuration.

 By default, the Reliable `ITopic` uses a shared thread pool.
 If you need better isolation, you can configure a custom executor on the
 `ReliableTopicConfig`.

-Because the reads on a Ringbuffer are not destructive, it is easy to apply batching. `ITopic` uses read batching and reads
+Because the reads on a Ringbuffer are not destructive, batching is easy to apply. `ITopic` uses read batching and reads
 10 items at a time (if available) by default.

 ### Slow Consumers

 The Reliable `ITopic` provides control and a way to deal with slow consumers.
 It is unwise to keep events for a slow consumer in memory
-indefinitely since you do not know when it is going to catch up.
+indefinitely since you do not know when the slow consumer is going to catch up.
 You can control the size of the Ringbuffer by using its capacity.
 For the cases when a Ringbuffer runs out of its capacity, you can specify the following policies for the `TopicOverloadPolicy` configuration:

-* `DISCARD_OLDEST`: Overwrite the oldest item, no matter if a TTL is set.
-In this case the fast producer supersedes a slow consumer
+* `DISCARD_OLDEST`: Overwrite the oldest item, even if a TTL is set.
+In this case the fast producer supersedes a slow consumer.
 * `DISCARD_NEWEST`: Discard the newest item.
 * `BLOCK`: Wait until the items are expired in the Ringbuffer.
-* `FAIL`: Immediately throw `TopicOverloadException` if there is no space in the Ringbuffer.
+* `ERROR`: Immediately throw `TopicOverloadException` if there is no space in the Ringbuffer.

 ### Configuring Reliable Topic